 - Child Tax Credit

 - income-related Employment and Support Allowance (ESA)

 Universal Credit is now happening in every area of the UK if you are a single person making a new benefit claim.

-Roll out of the full digital service to all job centres is continuing for couples and families who have 2 children or fewer .
+Roll out of the full digital service to all job centres is continuing for couples and families who have 2 children or fewer.
 The full digital service will be available in all job centre areas by December 2018.
-Please note, when your job centre area goes to full service you will have to claim Universal Credit when you have to make a new claim or have a change in circumstances.
+Please note, when your job centre area goes to the full digital service you will need to make a claim Universal Credit if you have a change in circumstances.

 The Department of Work and Pensions will start moving over all other benefit claimants to the full service from July 2019 with a view to completion by March 2023.

 You can find out when your job centre area is changing over to the full digital service here